schuang/advanced-python-series/workshop-3/30-numba.md

 ### Nopython Mode

-**What it is:**

-- The compiled code runs entirely without the Python interpreter
+- The compiled code runs entirely **without the Python interpreter**
 - Maximum performance - executes at native machine code speed
 - No Python object overhead
 - Enabled by default with `@jit` or explicitly with `@jit(nopython=True)`